 Think of a hashtag as your logo on social media.
 It should in some small way capture who you are or, in the case of an event, what you are doing.
 Hashtags can be disposable and go away after a specific event.
 They can also be used in perpetuity as a foundation for all of the things you share and provide a way for a user to search all relevant content on specific social platforms.

 Hashtags can be somewhat tricky to think about and use if you are unfamiliar with them.
-Please contact Andrew Cassel at email@example.com if you would like to talk more about creating and using a hashtag.
+Please contact University Relations at firstname.lastname@example.org if you would like to talk more about creating and using a hashtag.